xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD07_DEMO.md

 4. In **DNS name**, type **mod7demo6redis***{YourInitials}*.
 5. In **Resource Group**, select **Create new**, and then type **Mod07Demo6ResourceGroup**.
 6. Click **Create**, and then wait until the service is created.
-7. To display all resources, in the left pane, click **All resource**.
+7. To display all resources, in the left pane, click **All resources**.
 8. Click **mod7demo6redis***{YourInitials}*.
 9. Under the **SETTINGS** section, click **Access keys**.
 10. Copy **StackExchange.Redis**, which is the primary connection string, for later use.